connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The first and last marker are always shown then the rest are layed out left to right, if the marker before the final one would layout closer than [`markerSpacing`](#markerspacing) to the final marker, this can be avoided with minimum spacing.
+The first and last marker are always shown then the rest are laid out left to right; if the marker before the final one would layout closer than [`markerSpacing`](#markerspacing) to the final marker, this can be avoided with minimum spacing.
 This is also useful in making room for a [`specialEndMarker`](#specialendmarker).

 </td>
 </tr>